-Note 3: You can change the default threshold for this rule on the Cloud Conformity console and set your own values for the number of database connections, the total number of ReadIOPS and WriteIOPS, and the usage time range (days) for each condition in order to configure the instances idleness.
+Note 3: You can change the default threshold for this rule on the Cloud Conformity console and set your own values for the number of database connections, and the total number of ReadIOPS and WriteIOPS for each condition in order to configure the instances idleness.

 Note 4: If the RDS database instance selected for the checkup is needed within your application stack, you can suppress (disable) the conformity rule check for the instance from the Cloud Conformity console.

 To identify any idle RDS database instances currently available within your AWS account, perform the following:

 Option 1: terminate the idle instances.
 To terminate (delete) any AWS RDS instances that are currently running in idle mode, perform the following commands: